Swimming pool: Safety

-Pools also present a risk of death due to drowning, particularly in young children.
 In regions where residential pools are common, drowning is a major cause of childhood death.
+An article by the CDC states that a majority of drownings of children between ages 1-4 happen in swimming pools.
 As a precaution, many jurisdictions require that residential pools be enclosed with fencing to restrict unauthorized access.
 Many products exist, such as removable baby fences.
 The evidence for floating alarms and window/door alarms to reduce the risk of drowning is poor.
-Some pools are equipped with computer-aided drowning prevention or other forms of electronic safety and security systems.